-Your landing page doesn’t need to be long to be helpful; and it doesn’t need to be flashy to get your message across.
+Your event landing page doesn’t need to be long to be helpful, and it doesn’t need to be flashy to get your message across.
 By providing key details and the right amount of context for whatever event you’re hosting—whether that’s a quick overview or an in-depth agenda—you can ensure your page appeals to the right type of attendees.

 The retargeting pros over at Shoelace built this event landing page for a webinar hosted earlier this year.
 They knocked it out of the park by telling attendees exactly what to expect—including who, what, where, when, and how to sign up.

 First off, the heading and introductory blurb provide valuable context about the topic itself.
 Next, core details about the event, like the date, time, and duration, are laid out; and the panel members are listed.